 For one thing, we are electrifying our cars, trucks, vans, and buses.
-In the car segment we will introduce at least ten fully electric models by 2022.
+In the car segment in particular, we will electrify our complete portfolio.

 Connected vehicles and digital services are already an important purchasing criterion today.
-With Mercedes mein the car segment, Mercedes PRO in vans, and Mercedes-Benz Uptime in trucks, we offer comprehensive access to brand worlds and extensive services.
-And with our new MBUX infotainment system we’ve taken the theme of connectivity to the next level.
-Thanks to artificial intelligence, MBUX is capable of learning.
+With Mercedes me in the car segment, Mercedes PRO in vans, and Mercedes-Benz Uptime in trucks, we offer comprehensive access to brand worlds and extensive services.
+And with our constantly enhanced MBUX infotainment system we’ve taken the theme of connectivity to the next level.
+Thanks to artificial intelligence, MBUX is capable of learning and with over the air functionality it is always up to date.
+Thanks to recognizing movements MBUX eases natural operation.

 We have moved a big step forward on the road to autonomous driving through our updated Mercedes-Benz S-Class model.
-And with the new Actros Daimler Trucks was first to offer partially automated driving of level 2 in series trucks and announced that it will invest EUR 500 million in the development of highly automated trucks (SAE level 4) in the next years.
+And with the new Actros Daimler Trucks was first to offer partially automated driving of level 2 in series trucks and announced to invest in the development of highly automated trucks (SAE level 4) in the next years.

 The Vision URBANETIC: a completely new mobility concept for on-demand, efficient, comfortable and sutainable mobility.

-The EQC (combined power consumption: 22.2 kWh/100 km; combined CO₂ emissions: 0 g/km, preliminary figures)** is the first Mercedes-Benz vehicle of the EQ brand to hit the road.
+The EQC (combined power consumption: 20,8 - 19,7 kWh/100 km; combined CO₂ emissions: 0 g/km)** is the first Mercedes-Benz vehicle of the EQ brand to hit the road.

 The first series-produced vehicles of the Mercedes-Benz Cars EQ family: the battery-electric smart models.